dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/03-Setup/01-Enable-Hyper-V-on-Host-Machine.md

 I will use Hyper-V will to deploy and manage the virtual machines required for this **Enterprise Windows AD & Server Administration Project**, including Windows Server 2019 and client systems.

+> ⚠️ Note: Im building this project using a Windows computer as the host system.

+---